josiealv/BlochSphere/README.md

         - `betas_reals.append(beta_r2)`
         - `betas_imags.append(beta_i2)`
             - adding the arrays for the second animation to our 2D arrays
-        - So if you were to access `alphasR[0]` you would get the `alpha_r1` array, representing the first half of `alpha1` which is also part of the first animation.
+        - So, if you were to access `alphasR[0]` you would get the `alpha_r1` array, representing the first half of `alpha1` which is also part of the first animation.
 (This isn't the only way to create the 2D arrays in python, this is just most straightfoward method without using a for loop)

-## Animating from Separate Python File
+## Animating & Plotting from Separate Python File
 1. Import the bloch.py file into the python file you want to call the function from
      - `import bloch as *name here*`
     - If in different directory where the path is: